mdmonsurali/Chatbot-Porter---Your-Personal-AI-Assistant/Porter Your Personal AI Voicebot/README.md

 ## Files Overview

-1. **`app.py`**:
+1. **`apps.py`**:
-   - Contains the Streamlit UI for interacting with Porter, including model selection, chat input, and chat history management.
+   - Contains the Streamlit UI for interacting with Porter, including model selection, voice input, and voice chat history management.
    - The sidebar allows users to upload documents and adjust AI inference settings.

-2. **`chatbot.py`**:
+2. **`voicebot.py`**:
-   - Houses the core logic for managing the chatbot interactions, including memory handling, model configuration, prompt setup, and LLM chain execution.
+   - Houses the core logic for managing the VoiceBot interactions, including memory handling, model configuration, prompt setup, and LLM chain execution.
    - Leverages Ollama models via LangChain for robust language generation.
+   - Voice Input & Transcription, Records and transcribes audio input into text, adding it to the chat.

 ## How to Run